 - Interview may be requested

-Letters of recommendation should be substantial, with at least one academic reference from your nursing program and two references from current nursing professionals with graduate education background.
+Letters of recommendation should be substantial.
 Referee's credentials should be included on reference form.
 Letters of recommendation from family or friends are not acceptable.

 Faculty in the Department of Nursing review completed applications on a rolling basis.